 What is stress and how can you manage it?

-Coaching you to reduce and eliminate your stress problems
+Renata Taylor-Byrne offers coaching and counselling to help you reduce and eliminate your stress problems

-Update: 16th March 2020: For the duration of the Corona-virus (COVID-19) crisis, I will be available for Telephone Counselling only.
+Update: 26th December 2020: For the duration of the Coronavirus (COVID-19) crisis, I will be available for Telephone counselling and Email counselling only.
 I will not be available for face-to-face counselling

 What is stress?